ErwannL/ConnectX/documentation/AI_Training_Technical.md

 1. **AI Evaluator**
    - Uses AI instance with "HARD" difficulty
    - Minimax algorithm with alpha-beta pruning
-   - Dynamic depth based on training mode:
+   - **Evaluation**:
      - Fixed depth: Uses specified training depth
-     - Full game: Uses depth 3 (optimized for performance)
+     - Full game: Uses depth 6
+   - This ensures models are trained with the actual depth they claim

 2. **Evaluation Process**
    - For each position:
      - Generates all possible next moves
-     - Evaluates each move using minimax
+     - Evaluates each move using minimax at full training depth
      - Stores best move and score
    - Handles terminal states (win/draw)
    - Uses window-based pattern scoring
+   - Enhanced error handling and logging

 ### 3. Multi-threading